DavidValin/gematria-cli/README.md

 If you want to find the gematria values for a specific term (word or phrase) use `g <term>`; example:

-`g be smart`
+* `g be smart`
-`g poseidon`
+* `g poseidon`
-`g old friends`
+* `g old friends`

-The previous 3 terms match their hebrew gematrix value.
+The previous 3 terms match their hebrew gematria value.

 ##### Search a term

-If you want to generate a graphviz graph in PNG rendering its relations, perform a new search and add the `--graph` parameter; example:
+If you want to generate a graphviz graph in PNG which renders relations based on the gematria values of all the searches stored in the database, perform a new search and add the `--graph` parameter; example:

 `g isis --graph`